akash-network/community/sig-documentation/documentation-structure.md

 ## Purpose and Scope of this Specification

-Requirements specification for Akash Documentation Structure:
+Requirements specification for Akash Documentation Structure.
+This specification focuses mostly on developer-oriented documentation.

 ### In scope

-...
+In-depth blockchain concepts.

 ### Out of Scope